bravepickle/campaings-optimizer-test/README.md

 # Campaigns optimiser test task
 This is one of the solutions for the solving test task for Ad Campaigns Optimization Job.

+## Test results
+* main resulting file is `output/optimized_job.php` as whole or its split copy found under `src/` folder in PHP files to simplify managing code.
+* the rest of files are for testing purposes and setting up development environment.
+* profiling info, code coverage, unit tests and other functionality is explained in README below.
+* performance results: processing 1 million events with 1000 campaigns in Dockerized environment for average notebook takes about 45 seconds and 5MB of RAM.
+* solution is made by using PHP and Redis for reaching high performance and stability of usage.
+CSV files are just used as data providers to update and share easily input data - not for production.
+* some utilities and code was added to better test and maintain test project.

+## Setup
+1. Install Docker & Docker Compose
+2. Go to project folder and run
+    ```shell
+    $ docker compose up -d
+    $ docker compose exec app composer install
+    ```
+3. Done!
+Now you can run tests and script, if necessary
+    ```shell
+    # run Unit tests
+    $ docker compose exec app composer run app:test
+    # run Optimization Job
+    $ docker compose exec app composer run app:run
+    # combine Optimization Job files to single file - output/optimized_job.php
+    $ docker compose exec app bin/combine
+    # and many more...
+See info below
+    ```

 ## Features
 * Added `Docker Compose` for setup testing environment
     * `redis` container contains Redis DB used for runtime processing of OptimizationJob script